Optimal transport and dynamics of expanding circle maps acting on measures: The first-order differential structure on measures

 Before getting started, let us explain why we do not simply use the natural affine structure on $\measures$, the tangent space at a point simply consisting on signed measures having zero total mass.
 Similarly, one could consider simpler to just take the smooth functions of $\mathbb{S}^1$ as coordinates to define a smooth structure on $\measures$.

-The first argument against these points of vue is that optimal transportation is about pushing mass, not (directly) about recording the variation of density at each point.
+The first argument against these points of view is that optimal transportation is about pushing mass, not (directly) about recording the variation of density at each point.

-More important, these simple ideas would lead a path of the form $\gamma_t=t\delta_x+(1-t)\delta_y$ to be smooth.
+More important, these simple ideas would lead to a path of the form $\gamma_t=t\delta_x+(1-t)\delta_y$ being smooth.
 However, the Wasserstein distance between $\gamma_t$ and $\gamma_s$ has the order of $\sqrt{|t-s|}$, so that $\gamma_t$ is not rectifiable (it has infinite length)!
 This also holds, for example, for convex sums of measures with different supports.

 One could argue that the previous paths can be made Lipschitz by using $\wassd_1$ instead of $\wassd_2$, so let us give another argument: in the affine structure, the Lebesgue measure does not have a tangent space but only a tangent cone since $\lambda+t\mu$ is not a positive measure for all small $t$ unless $\mu\ll\lambda$.
 If one wants to consider singular measures in the same setting than regular ones, the $\wassd_2$ setting seems to be the right tool.